abhaysoni512/Golang/Revision.md

 10. Closures in Go lang :
     A closure in Go is a function that captures variables from its surrounding scope and keeps them alive even the scope has finished executing.
     Closures are created when a function is defined inside another function and references variables from the outer function.

+11. Package atomic

+    The atomic package in Go provides low-level atomic memory primitives for synchronizing access to shared variables across multiple goroutines.
+    It offers functions for performing atomic operations on integers and pointers, ensuring that these operations are executed atomically, without interruption.
+    This is crucial for preventing race conditions when multiple goroutines read from and write to the same variable concurrently.

+    Difference between sync.Mutex and atomic package:
+    1. Granularity:
+        - sync.Mutex: Provides coarse-grained locking, allowing you to lock and unlock a section of code, which can lead to contention if many goroutines are trying to access the same resource.
+        - atomic package: Offers fine-grained atomic operations on individual variables, reducing contention and improving performance for simple operations.
+    2. Use Cases:
+        - sync.Mutex: Suitable for protecting complex data structures or critical sections of code where multiple operations need to be performed atomically.
+        - atomic package: Ideal for simple operations on single variables, such as incrementing a counter or swapping pointers, where the overhead of a mutex is unnecessary.